Kinginrob/GUI-Calculator/README.md

 # GUI-Calculator
 A Python script for a GUI Calculator

-This is a simple GUI calculator built using Python and the Tkinter library.
+This is a GUI calculator built using Python and the Tkinter library.
 It allows the user to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

 Features